 TAX RETURN GUIDANCE FOR FOSTER CARERS 2018

-The paper tax returns deadline for 2018 is fast approaching (31st October 2018), so now is a good time to ensure you’re fully prepared.
-If you have recently been approved as a foster carer, working out and filing your tax return may seem a little complicated.
+The paper tax returns deadline for 2018 is fast approaching (31st October 2018).
+So, now is a good time to ensure you’re fully prepared.
+If you are a new foster carer, working out and filing your tax return may seem a little complicated.
 That’s why we’re here to help!
-Unfortunately, filing your tax return is not as straightforward as the PAYE system you likely would have used with previous employers, as all foster carers are required to register themselves as ‘self-employed’.
+Unfortunately, filing your tax return is not as straightforward as the system you are likely used to using.
+Instead, all foster carers are required to register themselves as ‘self-employed’.

 Once you have got to grips with how to manage your foster care tax return, you will then qualify to receive payments for your foster caring up to your personal tax threshold without being liable for further tax.
 Due to the relatively high threshold, when calculations have been done, the vast majority of foster carers will find that in actual fact they don’t have any tax to pay.
 Below you will find some useful tax information that we have put together to assist you with the upcoming tax return.
 You will also find answers to some frequently asked questions from our experience with our own foster carers.